gitjmc/gitjmc.github.io/_posts/2022-03-09-github-bitbucket-one-pc.md

 ---
-title: Multiple accounts (github and bitbucket) on the same computer
+title: Multiple accounts (github and/or bitbucket) on the same computer
 author:
   name:
   link: